 What is an SDK?

-One common analogy to explain SDKs better is comparing them to the kits for model planes.
-You have the necessary items within the kit such as model plane pieces, glues, and other tools needed to put them together, instructions, etc. SDKs work in a similar way, they come as kits of a set of documents, codes, libraries, and other tools needed to construct applications on a specific platform.
+According to Nordic APIs, the best way to explain SDKs to non-developers is by comparing the concept with the kits for model planes.
+You have the necessary items within the kit, such as model plane pieces, glues, and other tools needed to put them together, instructions, etc. SDKs work similarly; they come as a collection of a set of documents, codes, libraries, and other tools needed to construct applications on a specific platform.

 What Does an SDK Contain?